 You can manage a recurring contribution by going to the Contributions tab on a contact record.
-At the bottom of the page, there is a separate section for Recurring Contributions.
+In a separate tab, there is a separate section for Recurring Contributions.

 You have the option to View, Edit, or Cancel the recurring contribution here.
 You can edit the Recurring Contribution Amount, Number of Installments, Next Scheduled Contribution Date, Financial Type, Status, Start Date, and whether or not the donor receives an email notification on each payment installation.
 The donation frequency (e.g. weekly, monthly) cannot be changed from within CiviCRM.

 If you View the recurring contribution, you will also be able to View, Edit, or Process the card on file.
 Viewing or editing will bring up the customer and card information from the iATS website.